CIIC-C-T-Polytechnic-of-Leiria/SafeAR/README.md

 ```

 This will use the first available model to obfuscate objects with class IDs 0, 1, and 2 in the video stream from the
-default camera, using the `bluring`, `masking`, and `pixelation` obfuscation types, and showing the frames per second on
+default camera, using the `blurring`, `masking`, and `pixelation` obfuscation types, and showing the frames per second
+on
 the screen.

 ### Python Library Usage